Skip to Content

 I’m a huge fan of fresh cranberries in lots of things, and I’ve yet to eat a food with pecans added to it that isn’t instantly better, so I decided if I was going to make my own stuffing, it was going to have both those things.

-I was a little nervous about getting a good dice on my loaf of sourdough.
+I was a little nervous about getting a good dice on my loaf of sourdough for this sourdough stuffing.
 I didn’t want to use a bread knife, because cutting cubes doesn’t really work out with that kind of knife.
 Turns out, I didn’t need to be worried at all.

 File 1 - Sourdough Stuffing with Cranberries and Pecans